-I am writing to follow up on a letter I sent you on June 4, 2019, regarding the California Department of Education's (CDE) percentage of students with the most significant cognitive disabilities taking an alternate assessment aligned with alternate academic achievement standards (AA-AAAS).
+I am writing to follow up on a letter I sent you on June 4, 2019, regarding the Connecticut Department of Education's (CSDE) percentage of students with the most significant cognitive disabilities taking an alternate assessment aligned with alternate academic achievement standards (AA-AAAS).
 As you know, the Elementary and Secondary Education Act of 1965 (ESEA), as amended by the Every Student Succeeds Act (ESSA), limits the percentage of students that a State may assess with an AA-AAAS to no more than 1.0 percent of all assessed students in a State for each subject.
-In that letter, I noted that California had exceeded the 1.0 percent threshold in the 2017-2018 school year in reading/language arts, mathematics, and science based on data submitted to the Department via the EDFacts reporting system.
+In that letter, I noted that Connecticut had exceeded the 1.0 percent threshold in the 2017-2018 school year in reading/language arts, mathematics, and science based on data submitted to the Department via the EDFacts reporting system.

 I recognize that the limit on the number of students with the most significant cognitive disabilities who may be assessed with an AA-AAAS was a new requirement starting in the 2017-2018 school year, and understand that many States needed time to provide training and guidance to reduce their AA-AAAS participation rates.
-Because CDE had rates of AA-AAAS participation that were greater than 1.0 percent in reading/language arts, mathematics, and science without a waiver; and had assessment participation rates that were less than 95 percent for all students in science and less than 95 percent for students with disabilities in reading/language arts, mathematics and science, the Department placed a grant condition on the State's fiscal year 2019 Title I, Part A award.
+Because CSDE had rates of AA-AAAS participation that were greater than 1.0 percent in reading/language arts, mathematics, and science without a waiver, the Department placed a grant condition on the State's fiscal year 2019 Title I, Part A award.
 This condition required that the State submit a plan for reducing the rate of AA-AAAS participation in future years in order to come into compliance with the 1.0 percent requirement.
 The condition also required that the State submit assessment participation data (including AA-AAAS participation) via EDFacts for the 2018-2019 school year by October 1, 2019.
 Thank you for providing both the plan and data that were requested in the June 4 letter.

-In reviewing CDE's 2018-2019 data, it appears, that the AA-AAAS participation rates for reading/language arts, mathematics and science are still above 1.0 percent.
-As a result, the grant condition on CDE's Title I, Part A grant award will continue.
-In order to satisfy this condition, CDE must:
+In reviewing CSDE's 2018-2019 data, it appears that while AA-AAAS participation rates for reading/language arts, mathematics and science have declined, they are still above 1.0 percent.
+As a result, the grant condition on CSDE's Title I, Part A grant award will continue.
+In order to satisfy this condition, CSDE must: